Maximise your Start Device reception

 Things that affect wireless reception

-In general the wireless devices work best when they have reasonable line of site between each other.
+In general, the wireless devices work best when they have a reasonable line of site between each other.
 Things that might hinder this include:

 - Metal/aluminium objects/structures such as starters stands, high jump mat shelters, shade shelters